MatheusMarcelo01/NeuroPed_Fisioterapia/README.md

 <span align="center">

-##Website created for a company project, for the Bachelor of Physiotherapy student Maria Eduarda Pires, all done only in HTML and CSS.
+Website created for a company project, for a student of Bachelor of Physiotherapy, made entirely in HTML and CSS.
 </span>

 ![original](https://user-images.githubusercontent.com/107058893/208747190-199d13b5-4a2e-4039-a079-6a4286695006.png)